Ira-Shokar/Ira-Shokar.github.io/index.md

  - Atmospheric and Oceanic Dynamics
  - Nonlinear and Chaotic Systems

-Here you can find my [Department Webpage](https://www.maths.cam.ac.uk/person/is500) and a version of my [CV](/Ira_Shokar_CV.pdf).

-I use this website as a repository and to document the projects I completed.
-Do reach out to me if you'd like to collaborate or just chat about any of the above, or anything else for that matter!
+I use this website as a repository and to document the projects I have completed.